University staff plan 18 new days of strikes

 "Today our union came together to back an unprecedented programme of escalating strike action.
 The clock is now ticking for the sector to produce a deal or be hit with widespread disruption throughout spring," said Dr Grady.

-University staff previously held three days of strikes in November in a dispute over pay, working conditions and pension cuts.
+For students the strikes mean more disruption to their courses, after many have already had their studies compromised by remote learning during the pandemic.

-The union has demanded a pay rise worth either the RPI measure of inflation +2% or 12%, whichever is higher, as well as action to end the use of zero hours and temporary contracts.
+So far the National Union of Students has been broadly supportive of the industrial action.
+The BBC has contacted NUS for comment.

-It has also called for action to tackle "excessive workloads" resulting in hours of "unpaid work".
+University staff previously held three days of strikes in November, in a dispute that has included calls for action to tackle "excessive workloads" resulting in hours of "unpaid work".

 Academic staff and those in other professional roles including administrators, librarians and technicians have taken part in the strikes.